-- (1) Regulation (EC) No 850/2004 implements in the law of the Union the commitments set out in the Stockholm Convention on Persistent Organic Pollutants approved by Council Decision 2006/507/EC and in the 1998 Protocol to the 1979 Convention on Long-Range Transboundary Air Pollution on Persistent Organic Pollutants (hereinafter 'the Protocol') approved by Council Decision 2004/259/EC (hereinafter 'CLRTAP'). - (2) Decision 2009/2, adopted by the CLRTAP Executive Body at its 27th Session from 14 to 18 December 2009, identified short-chain chlorinated paraffins (hereinafter 'SCCPs') as a persistent organic pollutant.
+- (1) Regulation (EC) No 850/2004 implements in the law of the Union the commitments set out in the Stockholm Convention on Persistent Organic Pollutants approved by Council Decision 2006/507/EC (2) and in the 1998 Aarhus Protocol on Persistent Organic Pollutants (hereinafter 'the Protocol') to the 1979 Convention on Long-Range Transboundary Air Pollution on Persistent Organic Pollutants (hereinafter 'CLRTAP') approved by Council Decision 2004/259/EC (2). - (2) Decision 2009/2 (4), adopted by the CLRTAP Executive Body at its 27th Session from 14 to 18 December 2009, identified short-chain chlorinated paraffins (hereinafter 'SCCPs') as a persistent organic pollutant.
 As such, they were added to the Protocol for elimination, subject to two exemptions: use as fire retardants in rubber used in conveyor belts in the mining industry or in dam sealants.
 Decision 2009/2 obliges the Parties to the Protocol to eliminate these two uses once suitable alternatives are available.
-Decision 2009/2 was implemented in the law of the Union by Commission Regulation (EU) No 519/2012, which listed SCCPs in Annex I to Regulation (EC) No 850/2004. - (3) The SCCPs entry in Annex I to Regulation (EC) No 850/2004 provides for derogation for the production, placing on the market, and use of SCCPs in conveyor belts in the mining industry and in dam sealants.
-To comply with Decision2009/2, according to that entry, as soon as new information on details of uses and safer alternative
+2/EC was implemented in the law of the Union by Commission Regulation (EU) No 519/2012 (5), which listed SCCPs in Annex I to Regulation (EC) No 850/2004. - (3) The SCCPs entry in Annex I to Regulation (EC) No 850/2004 provides for derogation for the production, placing on the market, and use of SCCPs in conveyor belts in the mining industry and in dam sealants.
+To comply with Decision 2009/2, according to that entry, as soon as new information on details of uses and safer alternative substances or technologies become available, the Commission must review the derogations with a view to phasing out the remaining uses of SCCPs.
+Such review, whilst mandated by Decision 2009/2, is in line with Article 14(3) of Regulation (EC) No 850/2004.